Capital at risk

 This combination of ever increasing scarcity and growing demand helps to drive prices higher.

-Fine wine is uncorrelated to traditional asset classes like equities, bonds and commodities, making it a valuable diversifier.
+Fine wine displays a low correlation to traditional asset classes like equities, bonds and commodities, making it a valuable diversifier.

-Fine wine’s return profile is accompanied by lower volatility than many other asset classes.
+Fine wine’s return profile is accompanied by lower volatility than many other asset classes as a result of its relative illiquidity.

-In many cases in the UK, fine wine is regarded by HMRC as a “wasting asset”.
-Wasting assets are regarded as those with a useful life of less than 50 years.
+In the UK, fine wine is often regarded as a “wasting asset” — with a predictable useful life of less than 50 years.
 In these circumstances, no capital gains tax is payable.
 This exemption also carries through from wine held by a WineFi syndicate.

 Each wine region performs slightly differently to one another, allowing for further diversification within the asset class itself.
-This is in contrast to This is in contrast to commodities like oil, and more akin to a “mini stock market”.
+This is in contrast to commodities like oil, and more akin to a “mini stock market”.